 Most people visit Bomas of Kenya to see the daily dancing and drum performances.
 These start at 2:30 pm on weekdays and 3:30 pm on weekends, and last about 90 minutes.
 World-class dancers showcase a variety of costumes, music and dances from across the country — from the Swahili coast to the highlands around Mount Kenya.

-The other highlight of the facility is the enormous village museum.
+The other highlight of the facility and one of the fun things to do in Nairobi is the enormous village museum.
 The property contains models of villages from more than 20 Kenyan tribes.
 They’re well-signed, with detailed descriptions explaining how the village architecture reflects and influences the social hierarchy and customs.
 If you’ll only have time to visit a Masaai community while in Kenya, Bomas is a must-visit to see the incredible diversity of this country.

 One word of warning — Bomas is very much a tourist attraction (read: a little contrived).
 But it’s still well worth it, and when I visited, most of the other visitors were Kenyan.